 Acequias Construction Programs

-The Acequia Construction Program includes the following six ongoing Sub-Programs:
+The Acequia Construction Program includes the following five ongoing Sub-Programs:

 The Loan Program

 The Loan Program makes low-interest loans from the Irrigation Works Construction Fund available to acequia, community ditch, and other organizations for construction and repair of irrigation works.
 Acequia associations may use the loans to pay their share of costs of construction Programs.
 The loans are made at 2.5 percent interest and the usual repayment period is 10 years.